The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: Introduction

-The mathematical consequences of this are however clear: The fact that one does not know $f(x,p)$ beyond a few data points can be represented by considering a {\em functional} representing the probability of $f(x,p)$ being what it is.
+The fact that one does not know $f(x,p)$ beyond a few data points can be represented by considering a {\em functional} representing the probability of $f(x,p)$ being what it is.
 In this case, the integrals corresponding to the Boltzmann collision operator and the Vlasov potential operator will not be two copies of $f(x,p)$ but two different functions $f(x,p)$ and $f'(x,p)$, the latter integrated over.

+The next section \ref{motivation} gives further details of the shortcomings of the state-of-the-art transport approaches and why a Boltzmann equation with functionals is a possible path forward in a certain well-defined regime of validity.
+Section \ref{development} gives some mathematical details, and shows that the limit close to equilibrium of the functional Boltzmann equation is very different from the usual Boltzmann equation, exactly because of the residual ambiguities pointed out in \cite{bdnk}.
+Section \ref{matrices} argues this can be shown in terms of random matrices, and Section \ref{numeric} suggests an algorithm to test these ideas numerically.